tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func (gr *Graph) Variable(name string, initialData interface{}) (op *GraphNode, err error)
 ```

-Variable Creates a variable operation and adds it to the graph.
+Variable creates a variable operation and adds it to the graph.
 A variable is a
 type of tensor that holds state in the form of a tensor that persists across
 steps.